facebook/docusaurus/website/docs/introduction.md

 - ⚛️ **Built with 💚 and React**
   - Extend and customize with React
-  - Gain full control of your site's browsing experience by `swizzling` in your own components
+  - Gain full control of your site's browsing experience by providing your own React components
 - **Pluggable**
   - Bootstrap your site with a basic template, then pick and plug functionalities built by us and our community
   - Open source your plugins to share with your fellow documentarians, because sharing is caring